Contact:

 Tolerances, flatness, and quality assurance

 Flatness and height tolerances depend on project requirements and generally accepted rules of the trade.
 For practical work in demolition works, this means: choose elevation marks so that later cutting or splitting operations maintain sufficient safety zones, residual thicknesses remain uniform, and drainage slopes (e.g., for water guidance on slabs) are considered.
-Continuous control—for example by counter-measurement, repeated leveling, or random laser checks—keeps deviations within tolerance bands and prevents cascading errors.
+Continuous control – for example by counter-measurement, repeated leveling, or random laser checks – keeps deviations within tolerance bands and prevents cascading errors.
+Where slopes are function-critical, document target gradients in percent or per mille and check them at representative points along the working path.

 Documentation and verification